madMAx43v3r/mmx-node/README.md

 To use a non-default wallet specify `-j <index>` with above commands.

+To check on the node: `mmx node info`

 To check on a transaction: `mmx node tx <txid>`

 To check the balance of any address: `mmx node balance <address>`